pwlgr/shop/README.md

-Simple Node.js project to polish and understand design patterns.
+Project to understand design patterns, improve skills with Node.js and testing.